cecarlsen/SDFTextureGenerator/README.md

 Signed Distance Field (SDF) texture generator for Unity using the Jump Flooding Algorithm (JFA) implemented in a ComputeShader.

-Updated with Unity 2023.2.
+Updated with Unity 6000.0.21f1.

 There are three procedures in this repo:
- - ScalarTextureToSdfTextureProcedure (pixels).
+ - MaskToSdfTextureProcedure (pixels).
- - ScalarTexture3DToSdfTexture3DProcedure (voxels).
+ - Mask3DToSdfTexture3DProcedure (voxels).
- - Texture3DToTextureSliceProcedure (voxels to pixels)
+ - Texture3DToTextureSliceProcedure (voxels to pixels).

 ![Splash](https://raw.githubusercontent.com/cecarlsen/SDFTextureGenerator/master/ReadmeImages/Splash.jpg)